Characterizing CPU-Induced Slowdowns in Multi-GPU LLM Inference: Understanding the CPU Bottlenecks in Multi-GPU Systems

-Figure~\ref{fig:shmem} illustrates how this contention can substantially delay model execution.
-Under a load of 5 requests/s with 100k-token inputs on an H100 system using tensor parallelism (TP) = 4, the \texttt{dequeue()} operation in vLLM's \texttt{shm\_broadcast.py}, used by each GPU worker process to receive scheduling metadata, experiences up to a 19$\times$ slowdown relative to the uncontended case (from approximately 12\,ms to 228\,ms, as shown in Figure~\ref{fig:shmem}).
-With the decode phase taking only 44\,ms, the contended dequeue latency of 228\,ms is roughly 5$\times$ the GPU compute step itself, indicating that the CPU control plane dominates the critical path.
 This delay directly increases time-to-first-token and risks failing to meet latency SLOs in production-serving systems.
 The problem is exacerbated by LLM serving's continuous batching, which requires a new scheduling decision (and thus a new broadcast) at every decode step, potentially multiplying per-step IPC overhead across many autoregressive iterations.

-\textbf{Takeaways.} While additional CPU cores effectively mitigate oversubscription-induced slowdowns (Section~\ref{sec:communication-microbenchmark}), broadcast contention is a structural property of the 1-writer-N-reader pattern that additional cores alone cannot fully resolve: even with adequate CPU cores, the writer must wait for the slowest reader before proceeding, and the contention is structurally proportional to the tensor parallelism degree, as the writer must poll $N$ reader flags per iteration.
+\textbf{Takeaways.} While additional CPU cores effectively mitigate oversubscription-induced slowdowns (\Cref{sec:communication-microbenchmark}), broadcast contention is a structural property of the 1-writer-N-reader pattern that additional cores alone cannot fully resolve: even with adequate CPU cores, the writer must wait for the slowest reader before proceeding, and the contention is structurally proportional to the tensor parallelism degree, as the writer must poll $N$ reader flags per iteration.
 The issue compounds in multi-tenant environments where tokenization and IPC polling compete for the same CPU cores.
-Mitigating these bottlenecks may require redesigned IPC mechanisms, such as asynchronous scheduling pipelines that overlap IPC with GPU execution, persistent GPU kernels that poll a device-side queue to eliminate per-step launch overhead~\cite{liu2024deepseek}, or direct GPU-to-GPU signaling that entirely bypasses the CPU control plane.
+Mitigating these bottlenecks may require redesigned IPC mechanisms, such as asynchronous scheduling pipelines that overlap IPC with GPU execution, persistent GPU kernels that poll a device-side queue to eliminate per-step launch overhead~\cite{liu2024deepseek}, or direct GPU-to-GPU signaling that bypasses the CPU control plane.